skade/attr/README.md

 * Unify the retrieval interface between attributes and paths, if possible
 * Find a good interface for returning results from both secure and insecure paths
 * Proper error type, giving good information about where the failure occured
+* Looping paths and conditional paths to access deep data structures
+* Missing implementations for insecure mapping

 ## Acknowledgements

 * The non-uniform List used to construct paths is adapted from [Typed Linked Lists](http://src.codes/typed-linked-lists.html) and based on a pattern devised by Tomaka.
+* The whole thing is inspired by the "kv coding" idea present in Cocoa

 ## Bitten tongues